Ryankolsen/Ryankolsen/README.md

 - 👋 Hi, I’m @Ryankolsen
-- 👀 I’m interested in ... coding, audible books, and my daughter
+- 👀 I’m interested in ... coding, audible books, and my family
 - 🌱 I’m currently learning ...
 React
 - 💞️ I’m looking to collaborate on ... anything python or java with, and/or javascript, full stack, front end or back end development.
 I try to be a good person and greatly enjoy the computer science field.
 -